A survey of diversity quantification in natural language processing: The why, what, where and how: Introduction

 \section{Introduction}

 The notion of diversity has been gaining increasing attention in natural language processing (NLP) over the past few years.
-The top panel of Figure~\ref{fig:diversity-papers} depicts the number of papers in the ACL Anthology from 1990 to 2024-07-26\footnote{The date when we downloaded the papers for this survey.} which contain ``diversity'' or ``diverse'' in their title or abstract.\footnote{Prior to 1990, the only one such item is an erratum entitled \emph{Diverse corrigenda and addenda to the pre-prints}.} There are 3,653 such papers in total,\footnote{As a reference, on 2024-07-26, the ACL Anthology contained 97,446 papers.} 411 of them contain one of these terms in their title (in orange in Figure~\ref{fig:diversity-papers}), and 3,242 in their abstract but not in their title (in blue).
-Since 2019, these figures amount to 3,162 (total), 308 (title) and 2,854 (abstract).
-This effect is not only related to the rapid growth of NLP in general.
-The bottom panel of Figure~\ref{fig:diversity-papers} shows the ratio of the same papers to all papers in the ACL Anthology from the same year.
-In particular, in the first half of 2024, as many as 12\% of all ACL Anthology papers contained the term ``diverse'' or ``diversity'' in their title or abstract.
-These works, however, display disparate understanding of the notion of diversity, as well as a lack of a unified vocabulary and framework needed to evaluate and compare approaches.
-Even if attempts were made to systematize the notion of diversity in NLP, they were limited to particular areas \cite{tevet-berant-2021-evaluating} or diversity aspects \cite{ploeger-etal-2024-typological}.
-This suggests that NLP belongs to the ``fields [\ldots] where diversity is prominent in discussion, but remains undefined or analytically neglected'' \cite[p.\ 707]{stirling_general_2007}.
-The objective of this survey is to take steps towards bridging this gap by taking inspiration from fields where diversity has been theorized and systematically analysed, most prominently ecology.
-We are particularly interested in systematizing and gaining a better understanding of diversity \emph{quantification} in NLP.
-Our contributions are twofold: \begin{sitem} \item a systematic review of the 308 papers from the past 6 years containing ``diverse'' or ``diversity'' in their title, from the point of view of diversity quantification, \item a taxonomy allowing to position various approaches with respect to: the motivations behind the quest for diversity (\emph{why}), the objects on which diversity is quantified (\emph{what}), the pipeline stages where diversity measures are applied (\emph{where}) and finally the types of diversity measures themselves (\emph{how}). \end{sitem}
+The top panel of Figure~\ref{fig:diversity-papers} depicts the number of papers in the ACL Anthology from 1990 to 2024 which contain ``diversity'' or ``diverse'' in their title or abstract.\footnote{Prior to 1990, the only one such item is an erratum entitled \emph{Diverse corrigenda and addenda to the pre-prints}.} There are 4,357 such papers in total, 472 of them contain one of these terms in their title (in orange), and 3,885 in their abstract but not in their title (in blue).
+This increase is not only related to the rapid growth of NLP in general.
+The bottom panel of Figure~\ref{fig:diversity-papers} shows the same information, but as a year-wise share.
+In particular, in 2024, 13\% of new papers contained the term ``diverse'' or ``diversity'' in their title or abstract, almost 5 points above 2023.